philippdolder/gitversionInheritRepro/readme.md

-Expected version on master is 1.1
+Expected version on feature is 1.2.0-test